jgrauch3/media-streaming-database/README.md

 # Media Streaming Service: Database Architecture & Backend Logic

 ## Overview
 This project involves the end-to-end design and implementation of a relational database for a media streaming platform (similar to Spotify/Netflix).
-The system manages complex interactions between **Users, Creators, Listeners, and Content**
+The system manages complex interactions between **Users, Creators, Listeners, and Content**.

 ## Technical Highlights
 * **Complex Schema:** Architected a relational schema with **20+ tables** including Songs, Podcast Episodes, Albums, and Playlists